This is a vast group of insects that includes houseflies, the most common of pests.

 These flies look like giant mosquitoes with long, spindly legs, but they are not mosquitoes and do not bite.
 The larvae of some crane flies are actually predators of mosquito larvae.
 Sizes vary (some larger than an inch; 30 mm).
 They normally live outside, but are highly attracted to lights and end up indoors.
 The larvae develop in wet or moist outdoor environments.
 One European species is a pest of turfgrass in the larval stage.
 Read more about crane flies here.

-Small (1/16 inch; 2 mm) with a hairy body and wings.
+Small (1/4 inch; 5 mm or less) with a hairy body and wings.
 Drain flies resemble moths and often rest on walls resembling an upside down heart shape.
 As the name implies, the larvae of this fly develop in drains and pipes– specifically those with accumulation of organic material, including hair, and a layer gelatinous goo on the inside of pipes.
 Read more about drain flies here.

 Large grey fly with three black stripes on thorax (3/8 inch to ½ inch; 10 to 14 mm); checkerboard pattern on abdomen ending in an orange tip.
 This large, grey and black fly indicates the presence of a dead animal the size of a rat, squirrel or larger, which provides the food source for larvae.

 Fruit Fly, Dark-eyedDark-gray to black; rests on wall; hovering flight (larger than red-eyed fruit fly: 1/8 inch; 3 to 4 mm).
 Larvae feed on yeast found in decaying plant and animal material.
 They are commonly associated with wet food spillage in restaurants, coffee shops, and bars.
 Read more about fruit flies here.